Rav Kook Torah

 Viduy_prayer

-Before reciting the Yom Kippur viduy (confessional prayer), we offer a special prayer, ‘אַתָּה יוֹדֵעַ רָזֵי עוֹלָם':
+Before reciting the Viduy — the confessional prayer — on Yom Kippur, we say a special supplication, ‘אַתָּה יוֹדֵעַ רָזֵי עוֹלָם':

 “You know the mysteries of the universe and the hidden secrets of every living soul.
 You search the innermost chambers of the conscience and the heart.
 Nothing escapes You; nothing is hidden from Your sight.
 Therefore, may it be Your Will to forgive all our sins.”

-Why do we introduce the Yom Kippur viduy by acknowledging God’s infinite knowledge?
-What does God’s knowledge of the hidden mysteries of the universe have to do with our efforts to repent and atone for our deeds?
+Why do we begin Viduy with an acknowledgment of God’s infinite knowledge?
+What does His knowledge of the mysteries of the universe have to do with our efforts to repent and atone for our deeds?

 Three Components of Teshuvah

-• a decision to cease this conduct in the present, and
+• Cessation of this conduct in the present;

-• And yet, as we shall shortly demonstrate, complete performance of all three aspects of teshuvah requires profound knowledge.
-In fact, teshuvah sheleimah, complete repentance, requires a level of knowledge far beyond our limited capabilities.
+• Yet, as we shall see, a full performance of these three elements requires profound knowledge.
+In fact, teshuvah sheleimah, complete repentance, calls for a depth of knowledge far beyond our finite grasp.

 Uprooting the Behavior

-The same is true regarding the second component of teshuvah.
-In order to completely free ourselves from a particular negative behavior or trait, it is not enough to desist from its outward manifestations.
+The same is true regarding the second component of Teshuvah.
+To fully free ourselves from a particular harmful behavior or trait, it is not enough to desist from its outward expression.
 We need to remove all desire for this conduct; we need to dislodge its roots from the inner recesses of the soul.
-But how well do we know what resides in the depths of our heart?
-We may think that we have purified ourselves from a particular vice, and yet the disease is still entrenched within, and we will be unable to withstand a future re-awakening of this desire.
-The only one to truly know the inner chambers of our soul is the One Who created it.

 Resolve for the Future

-The third component, our resolve to refrain from repeating this behavior in the future, means that we commit ourselves not to repeat our error, no matter what the situation, even under the most trying circumstances.
-Again, a full acceptance for the future implies knowledge of all future events and their impact upon us — a knowledge that is clearly denied to us.
-Only God knows the future.
+The third component, our resolve to refrain from repeating this behavior in the future, means to pledge steadfastness under every circumstance, even the most trying.
+Again, such resolve assumes knowledge of all future trials and temptations, knowledge that belongs to God alone.

 Complete Teshuvah

-This then is the meaning of the Yom Kippur prayer:
+This is the intent of the Yom Kippur prayer:

-You know the mysteries of the universe” — only You know the full impact of our mistakes and how much remorse we should really feel — “and the hidden secrets of every living soul” — for we fail to properly regret our actions.
+• You know the mysteries of the universe.”
+Only You know the full impact of our mistakes and how deep our remorse should be.
+“And the hidden secrets of every living soul.”
+For we fail to properly regret our actions.

-You search the innermost chambers of the conscience and the heart” — You see that traces of our failings still lurk deep within us.
-Only You know to what degree we need to cleanse ourselves of character flaws that we have not fully succeeded in conquering.
+• You search the innermost chambers of the conscience and the heart.”
+You see that traces of our failings still lurk deep within us.
+Only You know how deeply we must cleanse ourselves of flaws that we have not fully succeeded in conquering.

-Nothing escapes You; nothing is hidden from Your sight” — You know all future events, including situations that will tempt us and perhaps cause us to stumble again.
+• Nothing escapes You; nothing is hidden from Your sight.”
+You know all future events, including trials that will tempt us and perhaps cause us to stumble once more.

-Nonetheless, since we can only perform the various components of teshuvah according to our limited capabilities, we beseech God, “May it be Your Will to forgive all of our sins.”
-Then we can attain the level of “complete repentance before You” — a teshuvah that is complete when our sincere efforts are complemented by God’s infinite knowledge.
+• Nonetheless, since we can fulfill the components of Teshuvah only within the limits of our ability, we plead: “May it be Your will to forgive all our sins.”
+Then we may reach the level of “complete repentance before You” — a Teshuvah made whole when our sincere efforts are joined with God’s infinite knowledge.

 (Silver from the Land of Israel.
 Adapted from Olat Re’iyah vol. II, p.
 353)